openflighthpc/flight-metal-server/docs/routes.md

 Authorization: Bearer <jwt>
 ```

+### Create

+TBA

-### Create and Update
+### Update

-Dhcp subnets entries are created and updated using the same route.
-The `payload` attribute must contain the content of the uploaded file.

-This will trigger the `DHCP` server to be restarted.
-See [restarting dhcp](restarting_dhcp.md) for further details.
+Updates the DHCP subnet file with the new file content given by the required `payload` attribute.

+*BUG*: Currently this path will create subnets that do not exist.
+This will be fixed in future release.

 *SYNTAX:*
 ```